dhis2/wow-backend/guides/new_database_table_flyway_migration.md

 * Open the DHIS 2 database and expand schemas, select the **public** schema and expand the tables.
 * Right-click the table, select **Generate SQL** and click **DDL**.

-This will bring up the `create table` SQL statement, which can be used either directly or as a starting point for the Flyway migration.
+This will bring up the `CREATE TABLE` SQL statement, which can be used either directly or as a starting point for the Flyway migration.

 An exception is the usage of qualified table names, meaning including the schema name (such as `public`) before the table name, as the schema name should be omitted in DHIS 2 Flyway migrations.